 JFK Junior Published Article by "JFK" Director Oliver Stone Before Mysterious Plane Crash

-In 1998, seven years after Oliver Stone had released his controversial blockbuster docu-drama "JFK", the only son of President John Fitzgerald Kennedy, JFK Jr. affectionately known by the public as John-John, published an article by Stone in his new cutting edge magazine George.
+In 1998, seven years after Oliver Stone had released his controversial blockbuster docu-drama "JFK", the only son of President John F. Kennedy, JFK Jr. affectionately known by the public as John-John, published an article by Stone in his new magazine George.
 In the article, Stone reiterated his questions over the murder of the president.

 George was JFK Junior's start-up magazine concept to initiate more serious political dialogue than he believed could be found in mainstream media publications.